-Using these definitions, we find that DE can be computed efficiently by using arithmetic of polynomials.
-For the convenience of analysis and implementation, we use a sequence of basic operations plus a separate truncation operator to represent a multiple-input multiple-output operation.
+Using these definitions, we find that DE can be computed efficiently using polynomial arithmetic.
+For convenience of analysis and implementation, we use a sequence of basic operations plus a separate truncation operator to represent a multiple-input multiple-output operation.
 We use $\boxplus$ to denote the check-node operator and $\otimes$ to denote the variable-node operator.
-Using this, the DE for the variable-node basic operation $P^{(3)}=\tilde{P}^{(1)}\otimes\tilde{P}^{(2)}$ is given by Note that (\ref{eq8}) to (\ref{eq11}) do not yet consider the list size truncation and the channel value.
-For the basic check-node operation $\tilde{P}^{(3)}=P^{(1)}\boxplus P^{(2)}$, the DE is given by where the subscript $x^{j}y^{k}\rightarrow z^{jk}$ means the replacement of variables.
+Using this, the DE for the variable-node basic operation $P^{(3)}=\tilde{P}^{(1)}\otimes\tilde{P}^{(2)}$ is given by Note that (\ref{eq8})-(\ref{eq11}) do not yet consider the list-size truncation and the channel value.
+For the basic check-node operation $\tilde{P}^{(3)}=P^{(1)}\boxplus P^{(2)}$, the DE is given by

+where the subscript $x^{j}y^{k}\rightarrow z^{jk}$ denotes the substitution of variables.
 Finally, the truncation of lists to size $S_{max}$ is handled by truncation operators which map densities to densities.
 We use $\mathcal{T}$ and $\mathcal{T'}$ to denote the truncation operation at the check and variable nodes.
 Specifically, we truncate terms with degree higher than $S_{max}$ in the polynomials $L(x)$ and $N(x)$.
 At check nodes, the truncated probability mass is moved to $E$.